pritamnegi/Learning-R/README.md

 On Day 4, I learnt about two methods of plotting data in variois forms in R. One through plot function and another through ggplot function.

+## Shiny Package in R

+On Day 5,I was introduced to Shiny package in R, which is useful in building webapps for visualizing data processed using R